DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 >
 > > ## Solution
 > >
-> > The obvious answer is to do more runs with higher core counts, and also try to resolve the *n = 4* sample.
+> > The obvious answer is to do more runs with higher core counts and also try to resolve the *n = 4* sample.
 This should give you a clearer picture of the weak scaling profile.
 >{: .solution}
 {: .challenge}